Mirmeca/Mirmeca/_posts/2015-08-15-search-feature.markdown

 ---
 layout:     page
-title:  "Getting Started"
+title:      "Building a Search Feature"
 date:       2015-08-08 16:37:18
-subTitle: "This guide will walk you through how Mirmeca works."
+subTitle:   "This tutorial will walk you through how to build a search feature for your app with Mirmeca."
 categories: tutorial
 ---

-The aim of this Getting Started Guide is to show you how you can build an app on top of your WordPress backend in just a few minutes with Mirmeca.
+The aim of this tutorial is to show you how you can build a search feature for your app on top of your WordPress backend using Mirmeca.
+Mirmeca, helps you cut your dev time dramatically.

 This tutorial assumes you're already familiar with Cocoapods as we'll use it to install Mirmeca.
 You will also need to have an installation of WordPress running the [WP API plugin](https://wordpress.org/plugins/json-rest-api/).